John Tortorella's Success and Achievements in Timeline

 A closer look at the biggest achievements of John Tortorella.
 Awards, milestones, and records that define success.

-John Tortorella is an American professional ice hockey coach and former player, most recently with the Philadelphia Flyers.
-Known for his demanding coaching style and outspoken personality, Tortorella has coached multiple NHL teams, including the New York Rangers, Tampa Bay Lightning, Vancouver Canucks, and Columbus Blue Jackets.
-His most notable achievement is leading the Tampa Bay Lightning to a Stanley Cup championship in 2004.
+John Tortorella is an American professional ice hockey coach and former player currently serving as the head coach for the Vegas Golden Knights of the NHL.
+His extensive coaching career includes head coaching positions with the New York Rangers, Tampa Bay Lightning, Vancouver Canucks, Columbus Blue Jackets, and Philadelphia Flyers.
+Notably, Tortorella led the Tampa Bay Lightning to win the Stanley Cup in 2004.

 1976: Hall of Fame Induction